edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

       - Pushing the common settings into the Configuration Provider during first start-up
       - Providing a REST API to pull the common settings for services not using the Configuration Provider
       - Providing the override flag common to all services to force re-pushing the configuration into the Configuration Provider
+- Changes to security-secret-store-setup are needed to seed the Basic Auth secret for the new configuration service and distribute it to the consuming microservice(s)
 - TAF test scripts may be impacted based on which settings are modified via the Configuration Provider

 ## Considerations